2600hz/kazoo/ANNOUNCEMENTS.md

 #### System media has been moved

 The media prompts that we used to keep in the code repository for historical reasons has been moved the kazoo-prompts repository.

-#### Consistent naming (removal of references to kazoo)

-All instances of kazoo or variations such as kz_ have been replaced with kazoo or kz_.
-This will include all maintenance functions as well as init.d/systemd scripts.
-A script is provided to convert any custom code but will require in-depth testing.

 ### 3.22